-For co-located air samples, there is no way to ensure that any present contamination is homogeneous in both samples, resulting in potential sampling error.
+For collocated air samples, there is no way to ensure that any present contamination is homogeneous in both samples, resulting in potential sampling error.
 In the case of an acute event that emits small quantities of individual contaminated particles, sampling error can become quite significant.
 In this case, the number of contaminated particles entering one air sampler, if any, may be different from the number entering the collocated sampler.
-For instance, demolition of the PFP discussed in Section 3.1 resulted in widespread particulate contamination.
+For example, demolition of the PFP, reported in the 2018 summary report, resulted in widespread particulate contamination.
 While both Health and Energy demonstrated capabilities to observe airborne contamination, the concentrations of radionuclides often did not agree.
 This may result simply from the fact that both samplers cannot detect a distinct discrete particle at the same time.